 - Request two letters of recommendation from Boston University faculty.
-Letters may be emailed to firstname.lastname@example.org or sent by regular mail to the UROP Office.
+Letters may be emailed to firstname.lastname@example.org or sent by regular mail to the UROP Office (143 Bay State Road).

 Complete the on-line application form, using the Safari or Firefox browsers.
 Internet Explorer is not fully supported at this time.
-If you have technical difficulties with the form, contact us immediately at email@example.com or 353-2020.
+If you have technical difficulties with the on-line application, contact us at email@example.com or 353-2020.

 After all applications have been received, finalists will be selected.
 If you are a finalist, the following steps will be taken:

 - Application materials will be forwarded to your three potential mentors.

 - You will conduct a short one-on-one interview with each of your potential mentors.